-Have you been considering using CBD oil for weight loss, or to help achieve a more healthy body in general?
+Have you considered using CBD oil for weight loss or to help achieve a healthier body in general?
 Read on to find out all you need to know…

 We now live in an age where obesity is classified as an epidemic.
-The United States is one of the ‘fattest’ and unhealthiest nations in the developing world, in spite of the incredible amount of money spent on healthcare.
-Lack of exercise and poor diet are the twin culprits, although our reliance on prescription medications doesn’t help either.
+The United States is one of the most obese and unhealthiest nations in the developed world, despite the incredible amount of money spent on healthcare.
+Lack of exercise and poor diet are the twin culprits, although our reliance on prescription medications doesn’t help.

-On the plus side, there is an earnest desire for people to lose weight, which is why the weight loss industry is worth an astonishing $66 billion!
-But this staggering number, added to the fact that fewer people are dieting and more are gaining weight, tells us two things: One, that weight loss supplements are fundamentally ineffective; and two, that they are very, very expensive.
+There is an earnest desire for people to lose weight, which is why the weight loss industry is worth an astonishing $66 billion!

-Moreover, the inconsistency (to put it mildly) of the weight loss industry is probably more sketchy and less regulated than the current state of the cannabis industry.
-Google ‘weight loss scams,’ for instance, and you’ll get 5.76 million search results!
-There have been some shocking scams over the years, including vibration machines, weight loss pills (containing poisons such as arsenic), and ‘Vision-Dieter Glasses,’ just to name a few.
+Unfortunately, the weight loss industry is probably more sketchy and less regulated than the current state of the cannabis industry.
+Google ‘weight loss scams,’ for instance, and you’ll get millions of search results!
+Over the years, there have been some shocking scams, including vibration machines, weight loss pills (containing poisons such as arsenic), and ‘Vision-Dieter Glasses,’ to name a few.

-CBD, the non-intoxicating component in marijuana, is said to decrease chronic pain and alleviate anxiety and depression.
-Proponents of the cannabinoid also suggest it can serve as an ideal weight loss tool, which has prompted skeptics to claim it is yet another scam.
+CBD, the non-intoxicating component in marijuana, could decrease chronic pain and alleviate anxiety and depression.
+Proponents of the cannabinoid suggest it can serve as an ideal weight-loss tool, which has prompted skeptics to claim it is yet another scam.

-But is CBD oil to lose weight a scam just like all of the other quick-fix techniques over the years have been?
-Let’s see what the research has had to say.
+However, is CBD oil to lose weight a scam like all other quick-fix techniques over the years?
+Let’s see what the research says.

 Don’t Fool Yourself: There ARE CBD Oil Scams Out There

-They have also been guilty of grossly overstating the possible impact of their CBD oil; legitimate companies issue disclaimers which acknowledge that cannabidiol is not FDA approved, and is not guaranteed to work for everyone.
-Scammers, on the other hand, give their products grandiose names such as the ‘Hemp Oil Miracle Pill’!
+Certain companies are guilty of grossly overstating the possible impact of their CBD oil.
+Legitimate companies issue disclaimers that acknowledge cannabidiol is not FDA approved and is not guaranteed to work for everyone.
+On the other hand, scammers give their products grandiose names such as the ‘Hemp Oil Miracle Pill.’